MarionBaussart/holbertonschool-machine_learning/supervised_learning/0x01-classification/README.md

     - Loads a pickled DeepNeuralNetwork object
     - filename is the file from which the object should be loaded
     - Returns: the loaded object, or None if filename doesn’t exist

+## 27. Update DeepNeuralNetwork
+Update the class DeepNeuralNetwork to perform multiclass classification (based on 26-deep_neural_network.py):

+- You will need to update the instance methods forward_prop, cost, and evaluate
+- Y is now a one-hot numpy.ndarray of shape (classes, m)